Ritsumeikan Trust Personal Information Protection Regulations

 5. The Personal Information Handling Administrator must, when Personal Data is jointly utilized by a specified person, obtain approval from the Personal Information General Administrator in advance.

-1. The Trust, except in those cases set forth in each item of the Article 10, Paragraph 1, must, in case of providing Personal Data to a third-party (excluding a person establishing a system conforming to standards prescribed by rules of the Personal Information Protection Committee as necessary for continuously taking action equivalent to the one that a personal information handling business operator shall take pursuant to the provisions from Article 7-9 to Article 15-3, concerning the handling of personal data (said action referred to as “equivalent action” in Paragraph 3); hereinafter the same in this Paragraph and the next Paragraph of this Article and the same item) in a foreign country (meaning any country or region outside Japan; hereinafter the same) (excluding countries prescribed by rules of the Personal Information Protection Committee as a foreign country establishing a personal information protection system recognized to have equivalent standards to that in Japan in regard to the protection of an individual's rights and interests; hereinafter the same in this Article), obtain the Principal's consent in advance to the effect that he or she approves the provision to a third party in a foreign country.
+1. The Trust, except in those cases set forth in each item of Paragraph 1 of the preceding Article, must, in case of providing Personal Data to a third-party (excluding a person establishing a system conforming to standards prescribed by rules of the Personal Information Protection Committee as necessary for continuously taking action equivalent to the one that a personal information handling business operator shall take pursuant to the provisions of Articles 17 through 40 of the Act, concerning the handling of personal data (said action referred to as “equivalent action” in Paragraph 3); hereinafter the same in this Paragraph and the next Paragraph of this Article and the same item) in a foreign country (meaning any country or region outside Japan; hereinafter the same) (excluding countries prescribed by rules of the Personal Information Protection Committee as a foreign country establishing a personal information protection system recognized to have equivalent standards to that in Japan in regard to the protection of an individual's rights and interests; hereinafter the same in this Article), obtain the Principal's consent in advance to the effect that he or she approves the provision to a third party in a foreign country.
 In this case, the provisions of the same Article shall not apply.

 2. The Trust must, in cases where the consent of the Principal is to be obtained pursuant the provisions of the preceding Paragraph, provide as prescribed by rules of the Personal Information Protection Committee information in advance to the Principal regarding the personal information protection system in the foreign country, the action to be taken by the third party to protect personal information, and any other information that will serve as a useful reference to the Principal.